Missouri Water Quality at a Glance

 Statewide Compliance and Testing

-- Overall Compliance: The majority of Missouri’s public water systems meet federal Safe Drinking Water Act standards, with Missouri American Water serving 1.6 million people and consistently meeting or surpassing all state and federal water quality regulations for all regulated substances, including lead.
+• Overall Compliance: The majority of Missouri’s public water systems meet federal Safe Drinking Water Act standards.
+Missouri American Water, serving 1.6 million residents across more than 90 counties, consistently meets or surpasses all state and federal regulations including those for lead, and has filed a $1.5 billion investment plan covering 2023 through May 2026.

 Major Water Sources and Challenges

-- Missouri River System: Primary water source for much of northern and central Missouri, including Kansas City and Columbia areas, requiring ongoing monitoring for agricultural runoff and emerging contaminants including PFAS detection and mitigation efforts.
+• Missouri River System: Primary water source for much of northern and central Missouri, including Kansas City and Columbia areas, requiring ongoing monitoring for agricultural runoff and PFAS detection.
+See our Kansas City water quality report for detailed local data.

-- Mississippi River Basin: Serves St. Louis metropolitan area and eastern Missouri communities, with documented challenges from urban runoff and legacy industrial contamination requiring advanced treatment technologies for contaminants including chromium-6 levels averaging 1,600 parts per trillion.
+• Mississippi River Basin: Serves St. Louis metropolitan area and eastern Missouri communities, with documented challenges from urban runoff and legacy industrial contamination.
+Advanced treatment is required for chromium-6 levels averaging 1,600 parts per trillion in St. Louis.
+See our St. Louis water quality report for full analysis.

-- Aging Infrastructure Concerns: Kansas City experienced a record 1,844 water main breaks in 2012, while St. Louis deals with similar issues with water mains averaging 55 to 65 years of age, requiring an estimated $8.5 billion in infrastructure investments over 20 years according to EPA assessments.
+• Aging Infrastructure Concerns: Kansas City experienced a record 1,844 water main breaks in 2012, while St. Louis deals with water mains averaging 55 to 65 years of age, requiring an estimated $8.5 billion in infrastructure investments over 20 years according to EPA assessments.
+Missouri American Water’s ongoing pipe replacement programme directly addresses these legacy issues.

-- Treatment Technology Deployment: Water utilities are implementing advanced treatment technologies including activated carbon filtration and reverse osmosis systems, with systems like Springfield already blending PFAS-contaminated sources from the James River with clean water to reduce contaminant levels.
+• Treatment Technology Deployment: Utilities are implementing activated carbon filtration and reverse osmosis systems, with systems like Springfield already blending PFAS-affected James River sources with cleaner water to reduce contaminant levels.
+If you are concerned about PFAS in your area, see our recommended PFAS water filters.

 Rural and Disadvantaged Communities

-- Infrastructure Disparities: Rural water systems face disproportionate challenges with aging infrastructure, limited technical capacity, and higher per-capita costs for compliance with new emerging contaminant regulations, particularly PFAS treatment requirements.
+• Infrastructure Disparities: Rural water systems face disproportionate challenges with aging infrastructure, limited technical capacity, and higher per-capita costs for compliance with evolving contaminant regulations, particularly PFAS treatment requirements.

-- Targeted Federal Support: Communities with less than 10,000 people and disadvantaged conditions are eligible for federal grants to purchase sampling equipment and monitor water for emerging contaminants, though ongoing operational costs for treatment systems remain a challenge.
+• Targeted Federal Support: Communities with fewer than 10,000 people and disadvantaged conditions remain eligible for federal grants to purchase sampling equipment and monitor water for emerging contaminants, though ongoing operational costs for treatment systems remain a challenge.

-- Technical Assistance Programs: MoDNR and EPA provide enhanced technical support to help smaller systems navigate complex regulatory requirements and secure funding for necessary improvements through state revolving fund programs and competitive grant opportunities.
+• Technical Assistance Programmes: MoDNR and EPA provide enhanced technical support to help smaller systems navigate complex regulatory requirements and secure funding for necessary improvements through state revolving fund programmes and competitive grant opportunities.

 Recommendations for Missouri Residents